awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 }
 ```

-Note that the output now shows that the `status` has changed to `ACCEPTED`\.
+The output now shows that the `status` has changed to `ACCEPTED`\.
 The resources that are included in that resource share are now available to principals in the accepting account\.

 ------